Manuel Pardo (serial killer)

 Manuel "Manny" Pardo Jr. (September 24, 1956 – December 11, 2012) was an American serial killer and former police officer previously employed by the Florida Highway Patrol and the Sweetwater Police Department.
 Between January and April 1986, he killed nine known victims.
-He was convicted on nine counts of first degree murder, for which he was sentenced to death; he was executed in December 2012.
+He was convicted on nine counts of first degree murder, for which he was sentenced to death; he was executed in December 2012 by lethal injection.

 Early life and police career

 Manuel Pardo was born in New York on September 24, 1956.
 A former Boy Scout and Marine Corps veteran, Pardo began his law enforcement career with the Florida Highway Patrol, graduating valedictorian from the academy.
 However, he was fired from that agency in 1979 for falsifying traffic tickets.
 Pardo was soon hired by the police department in Sweetwater, Florida, located in Miami-Dade County.

 Criminal career and trial

 After some brushes with law enforcement, including one incident involving lying to investigators, Pardo's position at the Sweetwater Police Department was terminated.
 Pardo became involved in the drug trade and, in January 1986, killed his first two known victims, Mario Amador and Roberto Alonso, with a .22 caliber Ruger pistol during a robbery.

 Later that month, Pardo killed Michael Millot, a Haitian anti-Duvalier activist, who he believed to be a police informant.
 Millot was a gunsmith who had previously supplied Pardo with silencers for his handguns.
 Pardo's partner from the Sweetwater police, Rolando Garcia, lured Millot to a car belonging to Pardo's wife, where Pardo himself was already waiting in the back seat.
 Once Millot arrived and became situated in the front passenger seat of the car, Pardo fatally shot him in the head with a 9mm pistol.
 The car was later discovered to have been reupholstered.

 In February 1986, Pardo killed Luis Robledo and Ulpiano Ledo during a robbery of their home.
 Two months later, Pardo claimed four victims in two separate incidents: Fara Quintero and Sara Musa were killed over an argument about a pawned ring worth $50 and for refusing to buy Pardo a VCR with stolen credit cards.
 Pardo later claimed that he believed Quintero had marked him for death by dialing him number 8s on a pager, a numerical sign for death in the Santería religion developed in Cuba.
 Ramon Alvero and his girlfriend Daisy Ricard were shot to death because Alvero had failed to show up to several drug deals.

 Pardo was apprehended in a New York City hospital, where he was found with a gunshot wound to his foot.
 The bullet matched those found in his final victims.
 The injury occurred during the murder of Ricard when, after shooting her once, Pardo's Ruger pistol jammed.
 He then bludgeoned Ricard to death with the handgun, causing the jammed round to discharge into Pardo's foot.